MicrosoftDocs/powerapps-docs/articles/connections/connection-office365-outlook.md

 If you connect to Office 365 Outlook, you can show, send, delete, and reply to email messages, in addition to other tasks.

-You can add controls, including buttons and labels, to do these functions in your app.
-For example, you can add input text boxes on your app that asks for email information, including the recipient, the subject, and the body of the email.
-Then, add a Send button that sends the email.
+You can add controls to perform these functions in your app.
+For example, you can add **Text input** controls to ask for the recipient, the subject, and the body of the email, and add a **Button** control to send the email.

 This topic shows you how to add Office 365 Outlook as a connection, add Office 365 Outlook as a data source to your app, and use this data in different controls.

-**Important**: As of this writing, the calendar operation does not support listing recurring events.
+**Important**: As of this writing, the calendar operation doesn't support recurring events.

 &nbsp;

 [AZURE.INCLUDE [connection-requirements](../../includes/connection-requirements.md)]

-## Connect to Office 365
+## Connect to Office 365 Outlook
 1. [Add a data connection](add-data-connection.md) and select **Office 365 Outlook**:

 	![Connect to Office 365](./media/connection-office365-outlook/add-office.png)

 1. Select **Connect**, and if prompted to sign in, enter your work account.

-The Office 365 Outlook connection has been created, and added to your app.
+The Office 365 Outlook connection has been created and added to your app.
 Now, it's ready to be used.

-## Use the Office 365 Outlook connection in your app

-### Show email
+## Show messages ##
 1. On the **Insert** menu, select **Gallery**, and then select a **Text gallery** control.

 2. Set its **[Items](../controls/properties-core.md)** property to the following formula: